Sharon Martino, PT, PhD

-Martino SA, Morelli PJ, Phillips SA, Canterella A. (2020-accepted) From community to research: Promoting health and wellness through a team approach.
+Martino SA, Morelli PJ, Phillips SA, Canterella A. (2020) From community to research: Promoting health and wellness through a team approach.
 APTA Combined Sections Meeting.
 Denver, CO.

 Agrawal A, Morelli PJ, Martino SA.
 (2019) Fit Kids for Life!
 The effect of 12 weeks of exercise on cardiovascular health and body composition in children who are overweight or obese.
 American Academy of Pediatrics (AAP)-Institute for Healthy Childhood Weight Innovations in Obesity Prevention, Assessment and Treatment Forum.
 New Orleans, LA.

 Agrawal A, Morelli PJ, Martino SA.
 (2019) The effect of exercise intensity on cardiovascular health and body composition in children who are overweight or obese: A pilot study.
 Stony Brook Medicine Pediatric Research Day.
 Stony Brook, NY. *Recipient of Best Platform Presentation.

 Martino SA, Morelli PJ, and Phillips SA.
 (2017) An Interdisciplinary Approach to Children's Fitness, Wellness and Prevention; Educational Session at APTA CSM.
 San Antonio, TX.